The Sunday of the Holy Cross

 Sunday Evening Vespers: As on Cheesefare Sunday.

-Lord I have Cried, Tone 7, on 10: Penitential Stichera from the Octoechos 4 (As the Prodigal Son – Triodion, p.
-187); Triodion 3 (O Lord, Thou hast stretched out Thine hands); Saint 3 (With the all-praised Quadratus – Martyr Quadratus, March 10); G/N: Theotokion in the Menaion (As thou madest untiring supplication).
+Lord I have Cried, Tone 2, on 10: Penitential Stichera from the Octoechos 4 (Like the Prodigal Son – Triodion, p.
+184f); Triodion 3 (O Lord, Thou hast stretched out Thine hands); Cross 3 (Come, let us worship the Cross of Christ; As a power that can never be defeated; Cleansing with tears the senses of our soul – from Vespers Tuesday evening, LTS, p.
+191); G/N: Cross (Today the Master of the creation – LTS, p.
+191).

 Entry; O Gladsome Light; Great Prokimenon, Tone 8: Thou hast given an inheritance to them that fear Thy Name.